igrishaev/remus/README.md

  :feed nil}
 ```

-Since the server returned non-200, but positive status code (304 in our case),
+Since the server returned non-200 but positive status code (304 in our case), we
-we don't parse the response at all.
-So the `:feed` fields in the `result-new`
+don't parse the response at all.
+So the `:feed` field in the `result-new`
 variable will be `nil`.

 ## Non-standard tags